paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-124-public-housing-drug-elimination.md

 (2) **Description** — Each public housing agency that receives grant amounts under this subchapter shall describe, in the report under [section 11906(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section11906/a&num=0&edition=prelim), such baseline of services for the unit of general local government in which the jurisdiction of the agency is located.

-**(c) Enforcement** The Secretary shall provide for the effective enforcement of this section, which may include the use of on-site monitoring, independent public audit requirements, certification by local law enforcement or local government officials regarding the performance of baseline services referred to in subsection (b) of this section, and entering into agreements with the Attorney General to achieve compliance, and verification of compliance, with the provisions of this subchapter.
+**(c) Enforcement** The Secretary shall provide for the effective enforcement of this section, which may include the use of on-site monitoring, independent public audit requirements, certification by local law enforcement or local government officials regarding the performance of baseline services referred to in subsection (b), and entering into agreements with the Attorney General to achieve compliance, and verification of compliance, with the provisions of this subchapter.

 ### Statutory Notes